-With cross compilation and RPC, you can compile program on your local machine then run it on the remote device.
-It is useful when the resource of remote devices is limited, like Raspberry Pi and mobile platforms.
-In this tutorial, we will take Raspberry Pi for CPU example and Firefly-RK3399 for opencl example.
+With cross compilation and RPC, you can compile a program on your local machine then run it on the remote device.
+It is useful when the remote device resource are limited, like Raspberry Pi and mobile platforms.
+In this tutorial, we will use the Raspberry Pi for a CPU example and the Firefly-RK3399 for an OpenCL example.

 Build TVM Runtime on Device¶

-The first step is to build tvm runtime on the remote device.
+The first step is to build the TVM runtime on the remote device.

-All instructions in both this section and next section should be executed on the target device, e.g. Raspberry Pi.
-And we assume it has Linux running.
+All instructions in both this section and the next section should be executed on the target device, e.g. Raspberry Pi.
+We assume the target is running Linux.

-Since we do compilation on local machine, the remote device is only used for running the generated code.
-We only need to build tvm runtime on the remote device.
+Since we do compilation on the local machine, the remote device is only used for running the generated code.
+We only need to build the TVM runtime on the remote device.

-git clone --recursive https://github.com/dmlc/tvm cd tvm make runtime -j2
+git clone --recursive https://github.com/apache/incubator-tvm tvm cd tvm make runtime -j2

-After building runtime successfully, we need to set environment variables
+After building the runtime successfully, we need to set environment variables

 ~/.bashrc file.
 We can edit